emuvi/adsales/README.md

 # AdSales

-AdSales is an application with all the tools of information on sales that a company may need.
+AdSales is a Qinpel user application with all the tools of information on sales that a company may need.
 This app is part of the AdMister applications.